tchan1002/mmba-drift-protocol/README.md

 This repo contains three prompts you can paste into ChatGPT or any AI agent.

 The MMBA + Drift protocol is grounded in the belief that our body and mind is one biological system to manage, one with limited bandwidth for focus and action.
+It's also based on the thesis that discipline/motivation/persistence comes down to an emotional-management problem.

 I'm putting this out here because I've struggled with productivity for a long time.
 I want pretty badly to create a life of my own design, hopefully this helps you do that too.